Xenxaz/freecodecamp.org-lesson/README.md

 # freecodecamp.org-lesson
-repository to store element from freecodecamp
+repository to store element from freecodecamp.org